 So What’s the Solution?

 Discipline is the name of the game.
 My wish is that as you read this guide, you will see there are real solutions to your weight loss roadblocks.
-In fact, these roadblocks can be nonexistent if you follow the tips herein.
+In fact, these roadblocks can be nonexistent if you follow the correct tips.

 As already stated, this will only work if you know where to start and understand what to focus on.
-If you’re not dedicated, you won’t make it fat.
+If you’re not dedicated, you won’t make it.

 So let’s dive into how we can get you to start losing weight and building muscle so you can overcome the skinny-fat look once and for all.